musayev-io/vagrant-jenkins-ansible/README.md

-# Vagrant :: jenkins
+# Vagrant :: Jenkins
-Run the latest Jenkins version on CentOS 7.
+Run the latest Jenkins version on CentOS 7 with Docker-CE installed.

 ## Custom SSH key
 With this script, Vagrant will inject your own custom SSH key instead of using the one Vagrant automatically generates for you.